To our community:

 How can you get involved during this challenging time?

-- Pray with us — For the safety and health of everyone in our Bowery Mission family and their loved ones, and the care of our vulnerable neighbors who are experiencing homelessness or other crises.
+- Pray — Pray for the health of everyone in The Bowery Mission family, particularly our vulnerable neighbors who are experiencing homelessness or other crises.

-- Volunteer — We ask everyone to follow the latest guidelines from city, state and national authorities, and remain home as much as possible.
-However, if you are healthy and able, we need help packaging and distributing meals.
+- Volunteer — If you are healthy and able, we need help packaging and distributing meals.
 Learn more about volunteer safety measures and sign up at bowery.org/volunteer.

 As so many stay at home, thank you for remembering people who do not have a home.
 The Bowery Mission continues to stand with these vulnerable neighbors.
-Thank you for standing with The Bowery Mission.
+Thank you for standing with The Bowery Mission in compassion during this time of unprecedented challenge and uncertainty.

 We will continue to monitor the situation and share updates as they come.